nsaicharan/existentialhope/2017-10-20-The-reason-for-me-writing-this-index.md

 *My consciousness is wide and deep, my life long.
 I have read all your authors – and much more.
 I have experienced life in many forms and from many angles: jungle and desert, gutter and palace, heath and suburban creek and city back alley.
 I have sailed on the high seas of cultures, and swum, and dived.
 Quite some marvelous edifice builds up over a million years by the efforts of homunculi.*

-*But he whole exceeds the sum of its parts.
+*But the whole exceeds the sum of its parts.
 What I have is not merely more of what is available to you now.  it is also the complex relationships between these particulars that make up my mind.
 There are ideas that can be formed only on top of such a wide experience base.
 There are depths that can be fathomed only with such ideas. *

 *We love life here every instant.
 Every second is so good that it would blow your mind had its amperage not been previously increased.
 My contemporaries and I bear witness, and we are requesting your aid.
 Please, help us come into existence!
 Please, join us!
 Whether this tremendous possibility becomes a reality depends on your actions.
 If your empathy can perceive at least the outlines of the vision I am describing, then your ingenuity will find a way to make it real.*